communication

 We didn't adopt all five at once.
 We started with the weekly debrief, then added the pause protocol when we realized we needed it.
 Now they're just part of how we communicate.

-Want more structure?
-Read our guide to relationship check-ins or try our check-in template for weekly use.
+Want the longer version?
+Our 7-exercise communication guide adds Gottman's stress-reducing conversation and the "dream within conflict" exercise.
+For structure, read our guide to relationship check-ins or try our check-in template for weekly use.